wp-plugins/ezflippr/readme.txt

 = Do you plan to localize this plugin in a near future? =

-Yes, this plugin will be translated to french and spanish shortly.
+This plugin is available in English, French and Spanish.
 If you want to help with translation in other languages, we'll be happy to hear from you.

 == Changelog ==
+= 1.1.5 =
+* Added Spanish translation

 = 1.1.4 =
 * Added User Agent when querying API and downloading